LouisSavoie/horizontal-template/instructions.md

     * Change classes of sections to 'off' if you are not using them.
     * Change classes of sections to 'solid' for solid color or 'image' for image background.
     * Change classes of sections to 'o1' - 'o20' to reorder them.
 Set to 'o100' to send to the bottom.
+    * Change classes of sections to 'dark' to get dark text for light backgrounds or 'light' for light text on dark backgrounds.
     * Change classes of any elements to 'off' to hide them.

 **Sections**